-(Table 1)
+[Table 1, Sl No. (iii)]

 STANDARD TEST METHOD FOR EFFECTS OF HEAT AGING ON WEIGHT LOSS, CRACKING, AND CHALKING OF ELASTOMERIC SEALANTS AFTER CURE

 C-1 GENERAL

 This test method covers a laboratory procedure for determining the effects of heat aging on weight loss, cracking, and chalking of elastomeric joint sealants (single and multi-component) for use in building construction.